A Virtual Stroll Around the Walls of Chester

 • In December 2005, the local press drew our attention to a prestigious new feature on the council's tourism website: the City Walls Trail.
 Divided into several sections, the tour offers the visitor a package of amateur photography and the usual basic information that everyone's heard before.

 In Spring 2009, a major local government reorganisation resulted in the extinction of both Chester City Council and Cheshire County Council and the creation of the new Cheshire West and Chester Council.
-Their new website is just getting organised but contains all the useful information formerly hosted by those of the old councils.
+Their new website contains all the useful information formerly hosted by those of the old councils.

 • Be sure to visit the excellent website of the Upton-by-Chester Local History Group